 Without sufficient information it is very difficult to act upon complaints of Anti-Social Behaviour.

 What will happen next?

-Williamsburgh will record and investigate your complaint and liaise with other agencies including the ASSIST, Police Scotland, Victim Support and Social Services.
+Williamsburgh will record and investigate your complaint and liaise with other agencies including the Community Safety Partnership, Police Scotland, The Warden Service, Noise Enforcement Team and Social Services.
 We will provide confidential advice and assistance.
 Please rest assured that we will not give out your details to the person/people invloved in your complaint.
 You should continue to log any further incidents reporting them to Williamsburgh and the Police.
 We will maintain regular contact with you throughout the duration of the case.
 If appropriate we will encourage and set up mediation to resolve any problems.

 We will take further action if necessary, and this may result in Williamsburgh seeking to repossess a property through the Courts.

 Williamsburgh are unable to take any action without evidence from the Police, Noise Enforcement Team, Wardens and corroboration from other residents.

 Williamsburgh will carry out at least four inspections per annum of all communal areas.

 What is not considered as Anti Social Behaviour

 - Babies crying